Return

 Living Will

 The advantages of a Living Will can be seen in several publicized cases.
 Nancy Cruzan, who did not have a Living Will, was kept alive for seven years despite repeated requests from her family that she be allowed to die.
-She was allowed to die in 1990 after a court determined there was "clear and convincing" evidence that she would not want to be kept alive in her vegetative state.
-On the other hand, the late Richard Nixon was not put on a ventilator specifically because he had a Living Will.
+She was eventually allowed to die after a court determined there was "clear and convincing" evidence that she would not want to be kept alive in her vegetative state.
+In contrast, former President Richard Nixon was not put on a ventilator specifically because he had a Living Will.

 North Carolina has recognized an individual's right to a natural death since 1977.
 Our state has enacted specific statutes that govern Living Wills.
 Unlike health care powers of attorney, the exact wording of the statute should be used in preparing a Living Will.
 Forms for Living Wills are available from most attorneys, area hospitals, the N.C.
 Agricultural Extension Service, and many Legal Services offices.

-A Living Will must also be witnessed by two individuals.
+A Living Will must also be witnessed by two individuals and notarized.
 As with a health care power of attorney, certain individuals are excluded as witnesses.

 Once signed, a Living Will remains in effect until revoked by the declarant.
 Revocation can be accomplished by a communication to the attending physician that the document is revoked.
 A Living Will can be revoked without regard to the declarant's mental or physical condition.